If you shop online, you’ve probably noticed the increasing presence of new options on the checkout pages of major retailers.

 “It’s completely true that, as much as I don’t like people to do automatic payments, the only smart way to do these is to do automatic payments,” Clark says.

-The financial consequences for missing even a single payment can be harsh.
+The financial consequences of missing even a single payment can be harsh.
 And according to Credit Karma, more than one-third of Americans who have used BNPL have fallen behind on at least one payment.
 Clark finds that “worrisome,” especially since 72% of those people believe their credit score declined as a result of missing the payment(s),” according to Credit Karma.

 Second, if you’re carrying high-interest credit card debt, it may be a bad idea to make any optional purchases.